Powering a better game

-Microsoft Windows and Surface give clubs a new level of insight into their performance during practice.
-From drawing up plays to annotating game film as they prepare each week, Windows empowers players and coaches to collaborate, review, and reimagine in real-time.
+The grind is getting smarter with each passing season of the Microsoft and NFL partnership.
+Windows and Surface are giving clubs a new level of insight.
+From drawing up plays to annotating game film, Windows empowers players and coaches to collaborate, review, and reimagine faster than ever.

 Data in real time